 Sound and adaptive risk assessment and management are built over time through a continuous reassessment of insurers' understanding of: the "known knowns", what we know we know; the "known unknowns", what we know we do not know; and the "unknown unknowns", what we don't even know we do not know (Girard, 2009).
 This reassessment process induces a knowledge cycle: data supports the current understanding and knowledge of a risk, that is, what we know we know.
-On the

-55 basis\of this understanding, models are also built to support assessing situations that have yet to be experienced such as extreme events, that is, what we know we don't know.
-However, the occurrence of unknown unknowns triggered by natural and organizational issues that insurers either ignore or have yet to understand, points to a dire need to upgrade data collection, modelling methods and tools to perpetually enhance the view of risk and further insights for the decision-making process.
+On the basis\of this understanding, models are also\built to support assessing situations that have yet to be experienced such as extreme events, that is, what we know we don't know.
+However, the occurrence of unknown unknowns triggered by natural and organizational issues that insurers either ignore or have yet to understand, points to a pressing need to upgrade data collection, modelling methods and tools to perpetually enhance the view of risk and further insights for the decision-making

-Prior to focusi Prior to focusing on the scientific and technical advances made to keep refining what we know about the risk drivers, exposure. hazard, and vi ulnerability , and how to i ncreas se insurers ' prepared iness fo or the unkno wn, it is impo rtant to recall how the reassessment process engendered the natural hazard loss modeling framework from the outset. - -
+Prior to focusing on the scientific and technical advances made to keep refining what we know about the risk drivers, exposure, hazard, and vulnerability, and how to increase insurers' preparedness for the unknown, it is important to recall how the reassessment process engendered the natural hazard loss modeling framework from the outset.